slviajero/tinybasic/MANUAL.md

 Typing HELP will display the commands and the language set of the interpreter.
 HELP will be extended to a full help system later.

-### Bitwise arithemtic operators
+### Bitwise arithmetic operators

 In BASIC 2 two operators and one function have been added for bitwise operations.
 The operators >> and << shift the value on the left side bitwise.
 The logic is like in the C programming language.
-Operator precendence is equivalent to multiplication.
+Operator precedence is equivalent to multiplication.
 Typical use would be

 PRINT 1<<2